Overview

 firebase deploy --only functions

-firebase deploy --only functions:requestPlayer
+firebase deploy --only functions:FOO

-firebase deploy --only functions:requestPlayer,functions:requestPlanet
+firebase deploy --only functions:FOO,functions:BAR

-We use a workflow that transpiles to JS since the main file must be JavaScript.
 The convention is to store TypeScript code in src/ and transpile towards lib/.
 The main file is lib/index.js.

 tsconfig.json configures the transpilation, targeting the Node.js runtime: